unisport/sample/README.md

 $ bower install
 ```

-To run the frontend application:
+To run the frontend application run in a new terminal window:
 ```sh
 $ grunt serve
 ```